wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 ### Access Application

-If Docker Running on Host network, use Host IP address for acess Application on the web.Get an Instance IP Address using the following command to access the application on the web.
+If Docker is running on the Host network, use the Host IP address to access the application on the web.
+Get an Instance IP Address using the following command to access the application on the web.
 Please run the below command in the web application hosting Instance.

 ```bash
 ifconfig
 ```

-- Above command will provide the network interfaces and their respective IP Address in Instance, please use the respective IP Address to access the Application in the web,You can access the application with `http://<HOST_IP:HOST_PORT>/<APPLICATION_CONTEXT>/`.
+- Above command will provide the network interfaces and their respective IP Address in Instance.
+Please use the respective IP Address to access the application on the web.
+You can access the application with `http://<HOST_IP:HOST_PORT>/<APPLICATION_CONTEXT>/`.

 ## Build War File Using wm-app-builder Docker Image

 The wm-app-builder Docker image is packed with required software packages and libraries to deploy WaveMaker Application in Docker containers.

-- using the wm-app-builder Docker image users can generate war file for WaveMaker Applications.
+- Using the wm-app-builder Docker image, users can generate war files for WaveMaker applications.
-- Find WaveMaker wm-app-builder Docker image at [wm-app-builder Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/wm-app-builder) .
+- Find WaveMaker wm-app-builder Docker image at [wm-app-builder Docker Image in Docker Hub](https://hub.docker.com/r/wavemakerapp/wm-app-builder).